2 Mar - 5 min read

 The Employees Provident Fund is a sovereign pension fund which provides retirement incentives for members through managing their savings.
-With a total of 14.09 million members (as of September 2018), the EPF invests members' collective contributions in approved financial instruments for more favourable returns.
+With a total of 15.2 million (as of December 2021), the EPF invests members’ collective contributions in approved financial instruments for more favourable returns.
 By law, the EPF is required to provide a guaranteed dividend of at least 2.5% a year, but has consistently managed to deliver significantly higher rates since 1960.
 But how has the EPF dividend rates changed in the last decade?

 However, market uncertainties always play a factor in the EPF’s dividend rate.
 For example, 2016 saw the EPF face tough investment changes due to unsettling events that included Brexit, the US Presidential elections, slower global growth in major economies, a slump in crude oil prices, and a weaker domestic currency.